Predicting memorization within Large Language Models fine-tuned for classification: Methodology

 \begin{definition} Sliced Mutual Information ($\SMI$) is the expectation of Mutual Information (denoted $\MI$) over one-dimensional projections sampled uniformly at random on the unit sphere (denoted $\mathcal{U}(\mathbb{S}^d)$):

 \end{definition}

-Pointwise Sliced Mutual Information (PSMI) was introduced by \citet{wongso_pointwise_2023} and used as an explainability tool.
-For every individual realization $(x_k, y)$ of the variables $(X_k, Y)$, it represents how surprising it is to observe $x_k$ and $y$ together.
-For example, a low PSMI means that label $y$ was unexpected with representation $x_k$, maybe because all similar representations to $x_k$ are associated with another $y' \neq y$ in the dataset.
+Pointwise Sliced Mutual Information (PSMI) was introduced as an explainability tool in computer vision \citep{wongso_pointwise_2023}.
+For every individual realization $(x_k, y)$ of variables $(X_k, Y)$, it represents how surprising it is to observe $x_k$ and $y$ together.
+For example, a low PSMI means that label $y$ was unexpected with $x_k$, maybe because all similar representations to $x_k$ are associated with another $y' \neq y$ in the dataset.